+Chatham County has a population of approximately 66,503.
+Durham County has a population of approximately 284,618.
 Wake County has a population of approximately 965,060.
-The racial makeup of is predominately White, then Black and finally Hispanic.
+The racial makeup of all three counties is predominately White, then Black and finally Hispanic.
 The achievement gap among races and ethnicities is a problem facing the nation.
-Our school will reside in Wake County a populous county with a diverse demographic, which will allow a more broad spectrum of students from all races and ethnicities to be reached with a quality education.
+Our school will reside in Chatham County near the borders of Wake and Durham Counties allowing a more broad spectrum of students from all races and ethnicities to be reached with a quality education.
+In addition, childhood obesity is a concern in these areas which New Hope Charter's educational model will help address.

 The traditional public school system was designed for a 19th Century agricultural society.
 It was successful for that day and age as the majority of children lived in rural areas and that level of education was adequate to prepare them for work and their role as citizens.
 However, with the advent of the Industrial Revolution and the new Information Revolution, the world is not as large as it once was.
 Our society has drastically changed and now our expectations for schools must change also.
 In times past, there was very little school choice available to children except for those from families with the finances to pay private school tuition.

 Children went to a school as determined by their zip code or the street where they lived.
 Today, in what is a true grass roots effort, parents are pushing for more options for their children.
 Parents and educators recognize that a "one-size fits-all" school does not fit the needs of all students.
-Given the economic realities the global economy, parents want their children to have opportunities then they themselves had and they know a quality education is essential for that to occur.
+Given the economic realities of the global economy, parents want their children to have more opportunities than they themselves had and they know a quality education is essential for that to occur.
 Furthermore, today we are living in a global economy.
-The current generation of students will not just compete on a local, state or even national level.
-They must compete internationally.
+The current generation of students will not just compete on a local, state or even national level; they must compete internationally.
 Technology has changed the world dramatically; many jobs that were once tied to a city, state or region are now able to be located in another city or state and even another country.
 It is imperative the United States meet and exceed the educational results achieved by other countries so that American students of all races and ethnicities can be ready for the challenges of a global economy.
-Please see Appendix A for additional information on United States academics compared to the world.